lolaedun/kindergarten-days/README.md

-## My Kindy Days
+## Kindergarten Days

-Welcome to my waldorf steinar inspired webpage for kindergarten children.
-Full of seasonal activities to provide inspiration for parents who are curious about home schooling.
+Welcome to a waldorf steinar inspired webpage for kindergarten children (ages 3-6).
+Full of seasonal activities to provide inspiration for parents who are curious about home schooling, self isolating or looking for ideas to keep little ones engaged in learning and playing.

+## **UX**

+### **User Goals**

+* The website has to work well on all kind of devices like mobile phones, tables and desktops.
+* The website has to be fun and interactive.
+* Visually appealing website.
+* User should be able to easily create a profile.
+* User can easily search for an seasonal activity based on date entered.
+* User can save completed activities for the next login.
+* User has an easy to understand dashboard that shows activities for the week with a completion icon to select/deselect as well as a progress bar.

 ## Wireframes